paviliondev/invoices/README.md

 ### Deploy (and redeploy)

-Run these commands to build and deploy.
+Run these commands in the ``/var/invoices`` directory of your server to build and deploy.
 [See further here](https://docs.docker.com/compose/production/).

 ```
 docker-compose build app